zpz/zpz.github.io/_posts/2022-01-28-connected-components.md

 ```

 OK, this is not the most understandable code.
 Let's try it a different way.

-An ituition from the start of the effor is that it should be some kind of "sweep and mark"
-algorithm.
-There is no avoiding walking through each component with its member items,
-but let's try our best to do this walk only once (at least on the surface),
-figure out and write down relations as we go,
-and only do some trivial postprocessing on the findings after the single pass.
-It will likely be quite procedural, with careful book-keeping along the way.
-It should also watch out for careless use of dynamic `lists`: create new ones, `append` to them, and such.
-The human conveniences all take computer time!
-Beware of clever functional style that could triggerer recursion.
-I did not start thinking down that direction at all
-(there could be a solution in that direction but I don't know).

-So, one pass through the items.
-That's the goal.

-How do we represent the resultant groups?
-What are important intermediate relations to record?

-Eventually, each group will be represented by its member items, i.e. the sequential numbers of the items.
-However, as a middle step, we could also represent a group by its member *components*.
-Then it will be a cheap postprocess to get the member *items* of the group.
-A potential advantage is that the component-representation of groups will be small,
-and can lend to using dynamic lists at will, if the algo so requires.

 a new .
 It took a few hours to finalize.
 The direction was guided by some intuition from the start.
 It was not too hard.
 But as I started to work on this post a few days ago, it took some effort to re-understand the algorithm.
 Furthermore, I've found it hard to find a pedagogical way to explain it.